 It is normal to feel low sometimes, but if that low mood stays for more than a week, then it could be a sign of depression.
-Depression is the episodes of unpleasant feelings that lasts for more than a week and severely interrupt your daily routine.
+Depression is the episodes of unpleasant feelings that last for more than a week and severely interrupt your daily routine.

 The main symptoms of depression are sad feelings and loss of interest in those things which were once pleasurable.
-It also includes a sense of moral breakdown, lack of hope, thought of death or suicide and worthlessness.
+It also includes a sense of moral breakdown, lack of hope, thought of death or suicide, and worthlessness.

 Depression is sometimes linked to physical symptoms.
 These physical symptoms include:

 Depression can make health problems, particularly chronic pain, feel worse.

 Change in appetite is another symptom of depression.
 Due to depression, some patients develop increased appetite or even loss their appetite.
 Hence the patients may experience serious weight loss or weight gain.

 Impact On Daily life;

 The physical and emotional disorders due to depression can affect careers, daily routine, social life, and relationships.
 Depressed people frequently find difficulty in decision-making.
 Things, which were once enjoyable, will become unpleasurable, including sex.
 Depression can also become life-threatening.